Create an Azure Synapse Link for Dataverse with your Azure Synapse Workspace

 Azure Synapse Link for Microsoft Dataverse was formerly known as Export to data lake.
 The service was renamed effective May 2021 and will continue to export data to Azure Data Lake as well as Azure Synapse Analytics.

 Azure Data Lake Storage Gen2: You must have an Azure Data Lake Storage Gen2 account and Owner and Storage Blob Data Contributor role access.
-Your storage account must enable Hierarchical namespace and it is recommended that replication is set to read-access geo-redundant storage (RA-GRS).
+Your storage account must enable Hierarchical namespace for both initial setup and delta sync.
+Allow storage account key access is required only for the initial setup.

 Synapse workspace: You must have a Synapse workspace and the Synapse Administrator role access within the Synapse Studio.
-The Synapse workspace must be in the same region as your Azure Data Lake Storage Gen2 account with public network access enabled.
+The Synapse workspace must be in the same region as your Azure Data Lake Storage Gen2 account with allowAll IP addresses access rule.
 The storage account must be added as a linked service within the Synapse Studio.
 To create a Synapse workspace, go to Creating a Synapse workspace.

 - The storage account and Synapse workspace must be created in the same Azure Active Directory (Azure AD) tenant as your Power Apps tenant.